thirumurthis/Learnings/istio/istio_kind_gateway_api_blog.md

     - name: kiali
       port: 20001
 ```

+##### Deploy Kiali HTTPRoute

-- Deploy the kiali route using below command
+- To deploy the kiali route use below command

 ```sh
 -- the resource will be deployed to istio-system namespace and uses the Gateway API previously deployed kubectl apply -f kiali-http-route.yaml
 ```

+##### Accessing Kiali from browser

-- To access the kiali server use `http://127.0.0.1:8180/kiali`
+- The address to access the Kiali UI is - `http://127.0.0.1:8180/kiali`

-Below is how the Kiali UI looks after configuring the Nginx, Prometheus and Grafana.
+The Kiali UI looks like in below snaphsot.
+The Nginx backend app, Prometheus and Grafana where deployed here in the snapshot.

 ![image](https://github.com/user-attachments/assets/2b7c821d-9646-4c51-9b04-e4816b6dda3e)

 ![image](https://github.com/user-attachments/assets/ce544224-2814-4a44-afac-22484337685d)

 ![image](https://github.com/user-attachments/assets/19ae2aba-fd4d-4ae8-9829-b27563679cf2)

+> Note :-
-Note, Kiali UI might throw warning messages if the Prometheus chart is not deployed.
+> Kiali UI might throw warning messages if the Prometheus chart is not deployed.

 ### Deploy prometheus